Ann Marie Buerkle: U.S. Consumer Product Safety Commission

 In May 2013, Buerkle was nominated by President Barack Obama to serve on the U.S. Consumer Product Safety Commission (CPSC).
 She was confirmed by the United States Senate and assumed the role of CPSC commissioner on July 23, 2013.
 Buerkle became acting chairman of the agency on February 9, 2017.
 In July 2017, she was nominated by President Donald Trump to become CPSC chairman.
 During her term as chair, enforcement actions declined and the number of product recalls was the lowest in a decade.
 On June 18, 2019, Buerkle withdrew her nominations to become the full-time chairman and to an additional four-year term, following accusations of incompetence and mismanagement surrounding a 2019 data breach, candor to Congress concerns, and controversy over a settlement that avoided the recall of unsafe strollers.
+Citing several operational issues, House Energy and Commerce Committee Chair Cathy McMorris Rodgers stated at a July 2024 hearing that “the Commission fell into disrepair" under Buerkle’s leadership.